Social Media for Financial Services Organisations

 Our client, a multinational financial services corporation, needed us to act as an extension of their customer service team.
 We integrated their internal processes, cross-training with their customer-facing teams, and established guidelines for customer engagement on their various platforms.

 We handle all of their social media monitoring, checking comments and Tweets via our social media management tools.
-Then, on a daily basis, we send a report analysis of social media conversations, along with regular recommendations based on this data.
+Then, beyond most social media agencies scope, on a daily basis, we send a report analysis of social media conversations, along with regular recommendations based on this data.
 Thanks to these recommendations, executives can identify how customers feel about each aspect of their products and services.
 We help them use social media to gain insight into what can be improved and modified.